dikdom/ORAO-102/README.md

 Also a lot of materials can be found here: https://github.com/mejs/orao

+Updated keyboard gerber with fixed (!) matrix can be found here: https://github.com/tothrick/orao-keyboard According to Rick the IC13 should be LS instead of HC because HC chips produces errors on keyboard input..

-I created rev2 because all the text were completely misaligned and I heard about the missing lines also in the video circuitry.
+I created rev2 orao motherboard because all the silk text was completely misaligned and I heard about the missing lines also in the video circuitry.

 The rev2 and rev3 materials both contains the 'missing lines' fix.
 Rev3 also contains fix for the pull-up of the